LivePersonInc/developer-center/pages/documents/AgentExperienceAndBots/ConversationBuilder/GettingStarted/3-Integrations.md

   </table>

 * **Custom Data Fields**: these provide a simple method of displaying the results in your dialog interactions.
+The return data is stored here.

   <table>
     <thead>